-'BJP asked me to not contest LS polls': Murli Manohar Joshi's unsigned message triggers buzz
+Was told not to contest: BJP’s M M Joshi says in unsigned message

-New Delhi, Mar 26: Murli Manohar Joshi, sitting member of parliament from Kanpur, has been told that Prime Minister Narendra Modi and BJP president Amit Shah do not want him to stand for election again.
+New Delhi, Mar 26: Murli Manohar Joshi, sitting member of parliament from Kanpur, has been told that Prime Minister Narendra Modi and BJP President Amit Shah do not want him to stand for election again.

 The buzz comes days after another BJP veteran, LK Advani, was not fielded from the Gandhinagar seat for the upcoming Lok Sabha elections.
 Instead, the party announced the candidature of Amit Shah from the Gujarat capital.
-Advani has won the Gandhinagar seat six times.
+Advani has won from the Gandhinagar seat six times.

 In a statement to CNN-News18, Joshi said he was asked by party general secretary Ramlal to not contest the elections.